William-Nunn/William-Nunn.github.io/about.md

 _"The mystery of life isn't a problem to solve, but a reality to experience."_- Frank Herbert.

 I'm a storyteller at heart.
 I love a good story where you are rooting for characters that you care about.
 And a lot of that passion you feel comes from a writer and an actor bringing a character to life that you can connect to.
 I want to be that actor for you.
-I've had experience in short films and theatre, but voice acting is where I shine brightest.
+I've had experience in short films and theatre, but voice acting is where I'm at my best.
 I can play cackling crazies, nervous nerds, creatures of fantasy and mythology beyond imagination!
 If you need a voice to help bring your story to life, I've got the one that cooks.
 Also I like to cook at home.

 ## Testimonials